mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/verify-installation/index.md

 ## Check the cluster infrastructure and nodes

-DKP ships with some default diagnosis tools to check your cluster (such as the `describe` command).
+DKP ships with some default diagnosis tools to check your cluster, such as the `describe` command.
 You can use those tools to validate your installation.

 If you have not done so already, set the environment variable for your cluster name, substituting `my-dkp-cluster` with the name of your cluster: